 While heavy periods might seem more like a nuisance than anything else, they can also lead to complications, such as anemia.

-An occasional heavy menstrual cycle might not be cause for concern.
-But if you begin experiencing a heavy period every month, see a healthcare professional.
+An occasional heavy menstrual cycle might not be a cause for concern.
+But if you begin experiencing a heavy period every month, talk with a healthcare professional.

 • lower back or flank (kidney) pain